 It was a Saturday night in DC.
 The streets were boiling with party lovers like me.
 I got into one of those trendy clubs on U St. The atmosphere and the music sent me into an exquisite trance.
-I was dancing like a happy child until you came in front of me and intruded my space.
+I was dancing like a happy child until you came in front of me and intruded on my space.
 You started muttering into my ear unintelligible sentences with a few distinguished words.
-Here comes the Arab-American man again to spoil all the fun I was wanting for myself.
+Here comes the Arab-American man again to spoil all the fun I was having.
 My nerves started to get tense.

 I had to ignore you and leave the dance floor temporarily.
 I wasn’t in a mood for a tipsy fight.

 Delicately, I turned my back to you, heading towards the bar.
 I was in need of another drink, obviously.
 All of a sudden, I felt a moist hand caressing my naked back from the top to the bottom.
 For a few seconds, this invasion of my body got me physically stiff and mentally paralyzed.
 Did you really dare touch me?
 I turned back to you with a predatory stare.

 You were still wearing this moronic smile — an emoji I was imagining myself destroying just like you destroyed my fun, free moments.
 You quickly realized that I was far from appreciating what you did, and like all the coward harassers, you were swift to vanish into the crowd.

 A million ideas came to my mind at that moment, like finding you and confronting you with what you had done, provoking you and getting into a big, explosive fight so I could ease my anger.

 But that would have consumed my fun-dedicated energy and gotten my nerves stimulated.
 I didn’t know what I really wanted to do about it.
 Instantly, I needed to get wasted and get back to the fun I planned to have, numbly.